People

 Research Professor in Electrical and Computer Engineering

-Brian Stoner, Ph.D.; Principal Investigator (PI) and Director of the Duke University Center for WaSH-AID (Water, Sanitation, Hygiene and Infectious Disease), Research Professor in the Department of Electrical and Computer Engineering at Duke University.
-Dr. Stoner is a materials scientist with expertise in the synthesis, processing, and characterization of materials using electrical, electrochemical and plasma techniques.
+Dr. Stoner is Principal Investigator (PI) and Director of the Duke University Center for WaSH-AID (Water, Sanitation, Hygiene and Infectious Disease), Research Professor in the Department of Electrical and Computer Engineering at Duke University.
+He is a materials scientist with expertise in the synthesis, processing, and characterization of materials using electrical, electrochemical and plasma techniques.
 He holds 28 U.S. patents related to novel microelectronic materials and systems, and has authored or co-authored two book chapters and more than 200 scientific publications.
 Visit Scholars@Duke for more information.

 Collaborators